benmneb/vomad.life/content/chiang-mai-food.md

 There are no decorations, we assumed, because all the effort goes into the food, and their website.
 On which you'll notice theres not many pictures of the store... just the food and their famous cooking classes.

-<prominent-img src="chiang-mai-food/maykaidee-school" caption="We didn't take any classes, but May Kaidee's Veg Cooking School is just as popular as their restaurant is."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/maykaidee-school" caption="We didn't take any classes, but May Kaidee's Veg Cooking School is just as popular as their restaurant is."></prominent-img>

 The menu is here simple, which is good because the staff don't speak much English.
 Once you sit down they come round and give you the menu's and a little piece of paper and a pen.
 Each menu item has a number next to it, and once you've decided what you want you write down the number of your order on the piece of paper.
 As robotic as this system is, the language barrier seemed to add to the authentic Thai experience.

 Once the meals arrive however, all you'll be thinking is what are they doing in that kitchen??
 As it becomes quite clear that what they lack in decorations, they more than make up for in taste.

-<prominent-img src="chiang-mai-food/maykaidee-curry" caption="One of May Kaidee's famous curry's."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/maykaidee-curry" caption="One of May Kaidee's famous curry's."></prominent-img>

 In true Thai style, the main stand out is their range of great curries.
 One of the best curry's in Chiang Mai, according to Hish, who was always ordering curries everywhere we went.